 - Sponsored student's name and University of Minnesota student identification number;

 - Type of charges the sponsor will pay, such as tuition, mandatory fees, optional fees, health insurance, on-campus housing, and parking;

 - Non-required fees, which are not authorized under the description "fee" and must be listed individually;

 - Sponsorship period.
-If the term(s) or date(s) the authorization is in effect are not indicated, the effective period will be the current term.
+If the term(s) or date(s) the authorization is in effect are not indicated, the effective period will be the current term of enrollment.
 The University does not notify the student or sponsor when authorization expires;

 - Sponsor's name and billing address;

 - Contact name, phone number, and email address;